 Synchronous collaboration spaces: It’s generally complicated to convene students outside of class at a predetermined time, but if you can get everyone to agree on the time, you can try a space that allows same-time collaboration, like Google Docs and Chrome Remote Desktop.
 Web conferencing tools like Adobe Connect and Blackboard Collaborate (see below) also offer screen sharing and virtual Whiteboards to focus your class’ attention on a shared space.

 Web conferencing: If you will be holding a class at an unanticipated time, consider webcasting your class live and recording it.
 (We know of faculty who tried this during Hurricane Sandy, with excellent results.)
 Students unable to come in person can tune in virtually, and students unable to tune in virtually can watch the recording later.
 Here are some tools you can use to do this:

 If your class is already on Blackboard, we highly recommend you try Blackboard Collaborate.
-This is a new tool in Blackboard that allows you to capture and broadcast your screen, plus video and audio, as well as record for later viewing.
+This allows you to capture and broadcast your screen, plus video and audio, as well as record for later viewing.
 Learn how to create a session in your Blackboard course here.
-Click here for more on Collaborate’s web conferencing features and here for downloadable step by step instructions.
+Click here for more on Collaborate’s web conferencing features.

 General Blackboard help

 Ready to give one of these a try?

 Some of the tools listed above are hosted by CUNY or Queens College, but others are not.
 Some of these outside tools will require students to create new accounts.
 To our knowledge, none of these involve fees for their basic functionality, but some may require payment for advanced functionalities.
 Check into these things before you ask your students to use them.
 Also remember to keep things simple, for both your students and yourself.